Apr11

 Click the image to view an infographic on the Sahel crisis.

-UNICEF is rolling out an integrated package of interventions derived from UNICEF’s Core Commitments to Children in Humanitarian Action in order to address the crisis, with a first stage focused on addressing immediate needs and saving lives.
+How UNICEF can save these childen: UNICEF is rolling out an integrated package of interventions derived from UNICEF's Core Commitments to Children in Humanitarian Action in order to address the crisis, with a first stage focused on addressing immediate needs and saving lives.
+UNICEF and partners will:

 • support the treatment of SAM for more than 1 million children